Sunday, March 14, 2021: We are OPEN for indoor dining! Please call 714.817.4200 for more information.

 guests any departure from these standards.

 Our restaurant requires a credit card guarantee at the time of reservation for all guests dining in THE RANCH Restaurant.
 Providing a credit card guarantees our guests a reservation and assists us in seating all guests in a timely manner, in addition to preventing dual reservations and no shows on weekends.
-In order to timely cancel, you must do so no later than 10:00pm on the day prior to your reservation.
-If you do not timely cancel, or if you do not show up for your reservation, you will be charged $25 per person.
+In order to timely cancel, you must do so no later than 96 hours prior to your reservation.
+If you do not timely cancel, or if you do not show up for your reservation, you will be charged $50 per person.

 How do I cancel my reservation?